Andy Tyrie: Post-UDA activity

 Tyrie established his own business in County Down after leaving active duty with the UDA.
-Since quitting as UDA leader Tyrie has largely been outside active loyalism, although he has been brought back from time to time as the main voice of the old UDA.
+After quitting as UDA leader Tyrie was largely outside active loyalism, although he was brought back from time to time as the main voice of the old UDA.
 In 1994 he and Barr were recalled by the Ulster Democratic Party to spearhead their funding initiative.
-He would go on to become an enthusiastic supporter of the UDP in their campaign in favour of the Belfast Agreement, claiming that it vindicated the strategy employed by John McMichael and himself.
+He became an enthusiastic supporter of the UDP in their campaign in favour of the Good Friday Agreement, claiming that it vindicated the strategy employed by John McMichael and himself.
 In this role he became close to John White, who frequently made use of Tyrie when it came to convincing older UDA members of the benefits of the Agreement.
-Tyrie is fully retired from politics.
+At the time of his death, Tyrie was fully retired from politics.

+Death

+Tyrie died in Belfast on 16 May 2025, aged 85, after a long period of illness.
+His wife Agnes and family attended his funeral at Dundonald Presbyterian Church on 22 May 2025.
+The Rev. William McCully called Tyrie a "family man and a Christian."